-5 Best Whitewater Rafting Rivers in West Virginia
+6 Best White Water Rafting Rivers in West Virginia

-The Upper New River is the place to start if you have never been whitewater rafting or if you are a family and want to safely introduce children to the activity.
+The Upper New River is the place to start if you have never been white water rafting or if you have a family and want to safely introduce children to the activity.
 This section of the river is characterized by calm water, and you will only encounter Class I and Class II rapids.

 A trip along the Lower New River takes you beneath the 876-foot-high New River Gorge Bridge.
 Late fall is an especially picturesque time to visit.
 Every October, rafting trips are scheduled around the annual Bridge Day, when BASE jumpers are permitted to leap from the bridge to the landing below.

 There's a reason the Upper Gauley is ranked as one of the top five rivers to raft in the world.
 It is heart-pumping extreme white water rafting at its best.
 The river provides non-stop action, with consistent Class IV and Class V rapids that drop you more than 335 feet in a 13-mile stretch.
 This trip is for experienced rafters only.